dror-g/zend-server-heroku/README.md

 * xz compression utility - it's installed automatically by vagrant if you follow the guide below

 # Usage
-1. Create a folder on your workstation - make sure it has a file named index.php (if you don't do this then you'll have to manually specify which buildpack to use for the app).
+1. Create a folder on your workstation - make sure it has a file named "zend_server_php_app" (a simple "touch" will do).
 2. cd to said folder, run "git init ; git add . ; git commit -m first commit"
 3. heroku create --buildpack=https://github.com/dror-g/zend-server-heroku.git
 4. git push heroku master